DUNE-DAQ/dal/docs/README.md

 ```
 If we exit out of Python and look at `tutorial.data.xml`, we see the timeout is now 60 rather than 20.
 And if we read the data file back in, this update will be reflected.

-You're encouraged to experiment yourself with the objects, either interactively or via edits to `sourcecode/dal/scripts/tutorial.py`; make sure to run `dbt-build` in the case of the latter.
+You're encouraged to experiment yourself with the objects, either interactively or via checking out the dal repo and editing `sourcecode/dal/scripts/tutorial.py`; make sure to run `dbt-build` in the case of the latter.

 ## A Realistic Example

 The `tutorial.schema.xml` file and `tutorial.data.xml` files are fairly easy to understand, and meant to be for educational purposes.
-To see the actual classes which are used on ATLAS, we need to go to the `dal` repo: `sourcecode/dal/schema/dal/core.schema.xml`.
+To see the actual classes which are used on ATLAS, we can look at the following: `$DAL_SHARE/schema/dal/core.schema.xml`.
 This file is quite large, and describes classes which actually model ATLAS's DAQ systems like `ComputerProgram` and `Rack` and `Crate`.
-If you look in dal's `CMakeLists.txt` file you see the following:
+If you look in [dal's `CMakeLists.txt` file](https://github.com/DUNE-DAQ/dal/blob/develop/CMakeLists.txt) you see the following:
 ```
 daq_generate_dal(core.schema.xml
   NAMESPACE dunedaq::dal